Words by Jesse Serwer

 Jacmel, Haiti’s la ville créative, is known for its artisans, particularly those specializing in papier-mache.
 Kanaval is their time to shine.
 The costumes most synonymous with Jacmel Kanaval are grotesque and phantasmagoric, beautiful in their ugliness.
 Dragons and beasts with disfigured, distorted faces populate the streets, along with more casually-attired revelers and the court of Kanaval queens.

-True to the town’s reputation as the artistic capital of the country, Jacmel Kanaval gives its bigger counterpart in Port-au-Prince a run challenges when it comes to showmanship.
+True to the town’s reputation as the artistic capital of the country, Jacmel Kanaval gives its bigger counterpart in Port-au-Prince a run when it comes to showmanship.
 Photographer Christopher Mitchell, a Jacmel resident, brings us these images of Kanaval in Jacmel.